Eighties (song): Conflict with Nirvana

 The song "Come as You Are", by American grunge band Nirvana, featured a riff similar to "Eighties".
 Nirvana and their management company, Gold Mountain, were unsure about releasing the song as a single from their 1991 studio album, Nevermind.
 Danny Goldberg, head of Gold Mountain, later revealed that "we couldn't decide between 'Come as You Are' and 'In Bloom.'
 Kurt [Cobain] was nervous about 'Come as You Are' because it was too similar to a Killing Joke song but we all thought it was still the better song to go with.
 And, he was right, Killing Joke later did complain about it".
 Nirvana biographer Everett True wrote that "Come as You Are" was eventually chosen for release as a single because "Goldberg favoured the more obviously commercial song".

 After Nirvana released the single in 1992, members of Killing Joke claimed the main guitar riff of "Come as You Are" plagiarized the riff of "Eighties", but according to Rolling Stone magazine, they did not file a copyright infringement lawsuit because of "personal and financial reasons".
 However, conflicting reports, such as Kerrang!, have stated differently.

 Cobain's death in 1994 effectively dissolved Nirvana and the conflict with Killing Joke.
 If there was a lawsuit filed as Kerrang! claimed, it was either thrown out of court, or it was dropped to take the burden off the remaining members of Nirvana and their management.
 However, the court that supposedly took the case was not named and many doubted that Killing Joke ever filed a lawsuit against Nirvana.

 An interview with Killing Joke guitarist Geordie Walker that same year confirmed the possibility of a lawsuit along these lines, thus proving that the claim by Kerrang! was not fabricated.
 Walker stated:

 Nine years later, in 2003, Nirvana drummer Dave Grohl took a leave of absence from his current band, the Foo Fighters, to record drums for Killing Joke's second self-titled album.
 The move surprised some Nirvana fans, given Nirvana's past conflict with Killing Joke.
 However, Foo Fighters had previously recorded a cover of another Killing Joke song, "Requiem", as a B-side to their 1997 single "Everlong."

 AllMusic writer Bill Janovitz reviewed "Eighties", comparing and contrasting "Come as You Are" and "Eighties":

 However, The Big Takeover magazine's Jack Rabid reported that Captain Sensible's "Life Goes On", recorded by The Damned for their 1982 album, Strawberries, "features the exact same, extremely unique riff as both 'Eighties' and 'Come as You Are'".
-Coleman and Ferguson separately claimed to have no knowledge of this.
+Coleman and Paul Ferguson separately claimed to have no knowledge of this.